vitumenezes/matrix-multiplication-pthreads-OpenMP/README.md

 ### Parallel

 The parallel implementation was constructed so that each thread created individually calculates a random element of the array C. For this, an auxiliary structure (stack) was created.
 The elements (pairs x and y) are drawn and stacked so that the threads remove them.
-This removal occurs in a critical region, controlled by a Mutex.
+This removal occurs in a critical region controlled by a Mutex, in the case of the implementation in pthread.

 To run: